joseph280996/portfolio-react/content/sections/2-Projects.md

     imageFileNameDetail: "projects/01-full.jpg",
     header: "Pulse Monitoring",
     subheader: "Remote Monitoring and Diagnosis",
+    contentSections: [
+      {
+        sectionHeader: "Description",
-    content: "Description: This is the project where I worked with professor Chen-Hsiang Yu at WIT.
+        sectionText: "This is the project where I worked with professor Chen-Hsiang Yu at WIT.
 We tried to designed a device that capable of collecting and visualizing pulse wrist pulse data to help chinese medicine practitioners in diagnosing their patients.
-Right now we are trying to applied data analysis and data processing to the gathered data.",
+Right now we are trying to applied data analysis and data processing to the gathered data."
+      }
+    ],
     extraInfo: ["Start Date: October 2018", "Status: Ongoing", "Publication: MIT URTC 2020", "Lightning talk: MIT URTC 2019 "],
     links: [
       {